 The story of the apple and apple cider follows Maine’s agricultural heritage.
 Historically, farming in Maine was no easy feat.
 The climate and topography in Maine posed significant problems, and economically and politically, there was no support for the pioneer farmers.
 Some gave up, but those who persevered demonstrated a work ethic, value system, and creative problem-solving skills to sustain their livelihoods.
 Today in Maine, eighty-four farms produce about one million bushels of apples annually on 2,000 acres.
 The average size of an apple orchard in Maine is 20 acres, with some smaller than one acre and others growing apples on 320 acres.
 Apples have been a part of Maine’s heritage for more than 400 years, and today visits to these farms are a significant slice of Maine’s tourism pie.
 A lot has changed and evolved for apple growers over time, but many still use some original tools and machines or showcase traditional farming methods.
 A visit to pick your own apples is like stepping back in time and will surely enhance your sense of place in Maine.

-Along with cider production, apples also make apple cider vinegar, syrup, molasses, livestock feed, and the pulp from cider is composted to enhance gardens.
-In Maine, the barrel building industry also benefited because that was how apples were sold and transported.
+Along with cider production, apples also make apple cider vinegar, syrup, molasses, and livestock feed, and the pulp from cider is composted to enhance gardens.
+In Maine, the barrel-building industry benefited because that was how apples were sold and transported.
 If you have the capacity to do any cooking with students, then learning about apples is a must!
 Apple pie, apple butter, apple crisp, apple cider donuts…the tastes and aromas of these culinary delights are known to linger with some of us for years and years.

 Some cider history